dart-backend/angel3-guide/guides/service-basics.md

 ## Services

-One of the main concepts within Angel, which is borrowed from FeathersJS, is a _service_.
+One of the main concepts within Angel3, which is borrowed from FeathersJS, is a _service_.
 You more than likely have already dealt with another implementation of the service concept.
-In Angel, a _service_ is a class that acts as a Web interface and exposes CRUD actions operating on a set of data.
-Angel services extend `Routable`, and thus can be mounted on a certain path and become REST endpoints.
+In Angel3, a _service_ is a class that acts as a Web interface and exposes CRUD actions operating on a set of data.
+Angel3 services extend `Routable`, and thus can be mounted on a certain path and become REST endpoints.

-The Angel core library includes the `Service` base class, as well as two in-memory service classes.
-Database adapter packages, such as [`package:angel_mongo`](https://github.com/dukefirehawk/angel/tree/master/packages/mongo) include service classes that let you interact with a database without writing complex code yourself.
+The Angel3 core library includes the `Service` base class, as well as two in-memory service classes.
+Database adapter packages, such as [`package:angel3_mongo`](https://github.com/dukefirehawk/angel/tree/master/packages/mongo) include service classes that let you interact with a database without writing complex code yourself.

 Services can also be filtered or reacted to with [service hooks](hooks.md).